Developer-DUCS/eMission/Sprints/Sprint_9.md

 * This sprint also saw the inception of a deployment strategy w/ the help of Professor Sigman.
 With his help, we were able to connect our server and application to the MCS server and run it aswell.
 Our next steps will be to streamline this processes by splitting our server and app branches and refactoring our codebase.

-* GPS/Map Technologies were implemented using the geolocator flutter package.
+* GPS/Map Technologies were implemented using the Flutter Geolocator Plugin.
 This package allows the application to track the location of the user when they are using the driving features.

 * Our leaderboard page experienced an update primarily in it's functionality.
 The page is interactive, constantly checking for the highest scores amongst the users and displaying the one in first place.
 ---